Implementing Aruba Network Security v24.41 (IANS)

 - 8.a.1: Provision 9x00 Series Gateways

-- 8.a.2: Use a Template to Load Base Settings on the BGWs
+- 8.a.2: Use a Script to Load Base Settings on the BGWs

-- 8.a.3: Establish a Tunnel between CX and an Aruba Gateway
+- 8.a.3: Establish a Tunnel between CX and a Gateway

 - 8.a.4: Configure the Gateway Settings